Reading20 min read·Module 1

 • MFA delete for S3

-AWS now requires MFA for all root users.
-Starting Spring 2025, all AWS Organizations member account root users must register MFA within 35 days of first sign-in to access the AWS Management Console.
+As of 2025, AWS requires MFA for all root users across all account types.
+Root users of AWS Organizations member accounts must register an MFA device within 35 days of first sign-in to keep using the AWS Management Console.
+Dana enabled hers long before AWS forced the issue.

 Exam Tip